-3. Monday January 21 - Selection via Objective Tests
+3. Monday January 20 - Selection via Objective Tests

-IQ and other standardized tests (SAT) as a means of allocating subsequent educational and occupational positions.
+Standardized tests (Stanford-Binet, SAT, GMAT, LSAT, etc.) as a means of allocating subsequent educational and occupational positions.
 Most of us in this class have done well out of the existing formal educational system.
 Are there other ways to allocate university places?
 Are there neighbourhood effects ("postcode lotteries"?)
-Can early childhood education programs increase social mobility?
+Can early childhood education programs increase social mobility and how might this work?

 Gladwell.
 Chapters 3 and 4.
 Chap.
-3. The Trouble with Geniuses: part 1: limitations of IQ as a predictor: convergent and divergent thinking styles, etc. Chap.
+3. The Trouble with Geniuses: part 1: limitations of IQ as a predictor: convergent and divergent thinking styles, etc.

+Chap.
 4. The Trouble with Geniuses: part 2.